julyfun/how-to/template.md

 # >>> This is a template

-??? info "Problem details"
+??? info "Problem environment"

     - expected environment: >>>

 ## Details of the problem / Steps to reproduce the error

-    _No response_
+_No details_

 ---